Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use AWS Identity and Access Management Access Analyzer to find any instances that have unrestricted access on port `3389`.
 - [x] Use AWS Trusted Advisor to find security groups that allow unrestricted access on port `3389`.

-### A company has an AWS Site-to-Site VPN connection between on-premises resources and resources that are hosted in a VPC.
-A SysOps administrator launches an Amazon EC2 instance that has only a private IP address into a private subnet in the VPC.
+### A company has an AWS Site-to-Site VPN connection between on-premises resources and resources that are hosted in a `VPC`.
+A SysOps administrator launches an Amazon EC2 instance that has only a private IP address into a private subnet in the `VPC`.
 The EC2 instance runs Microsoft Windows Server.
 A security group for the EC2 instance has rules that allow inbound traffic from the on-premises network over the VPN connection.
 The on-premises environment contains a third-party network firewall.
 Rules in the third-party network firewall allow Remote Desktop Protocol (RDP) traffic to flow between the on-premises users over the VPN connection.
 The on-premises users are unable to connect to the EC2 instance and receive a timeout error.
 What should the SysOps administrator do to troubleshoot this issue?

 - [ ] Create Amazon CloudWatch logs for the EC2 instance to check for blocked traffic.
 - [ ] Create Amazon CloudWatch logs for the Site-to-Site VPN connection to check for blocked traffic.
-- [x] Create VPC flow logs for the EC2 instance's elastic network interface to check for rejected traffic.
+- [x] Create `VPC` flow logs for the EC2 instance's elastic network interface to check for rejected traffic.
 - [ ] Instruct users to use EC2 Instance Connect as a connection method.

 ### A recent organizational audit uncovered an existing Amazon RDS database that is not currently configured for high availability.
 Given the critical nature of this database, it must be configured for high availability as soon as possible.
 How can this requirement be met?